 The D'Angelo Law Library offers many different ways to find the sources you need.
-If you are not sure whether you need to place an interlibrary loan request, consult our Find a Journal Article and Find a Book flowcharts to determine the best way to access the material.
+If you are not sure whether you need to place an interlibrary loan request, consult our Find a Journal Article and Find a Book flowcharts to determine the most efficient way to access the material.

 Borrowing from Law Libraries in Chicago